owulveryck/owulveryck.github.io/content/post/20210329-remarkable.md

 The tool seems to work as expected for most users.
 At least it is good enough for me.
 I do not plan to add any fancy features.
 Do not hesitate to give it a try if you own a tablet:

 [https://github.com/owulveryck/goMarkableStream](https://github.com/owulveryck/goMarkableStream)

+The repo also contains a `goreleaser` file if you want to build you own release with your own certificates.

 Here is a video of the final product:
 {{< youtube c4-hJ6xRzg4 >}}